 Accommodation: The eight chalets are set on elevated decks and crafted in wood, canvas and thatch to create a unique camp that is at one with its surroundings and celebrates the culture of the Himba people.
 The Ozonganda (Herero, meaning “main area”) affords spectacular views over the Kunene River.

 Purpose: We have a mutually-beneficial partnership with the Marienfluss Conservancy, which is owned primarily by the Himba people; the benefits include lease fees, employment and skills transfers.

-Serra Cafema is undergoing a rebuild, reopening July 2018.
+Serra Cafema is undergoing a rebuild, to be completed by 1 September 2018.